 AIOps stands for “artificial intelligence for IT operations.”
 At its core, AIOps is all about how IT organizations use AI to manage data in their environments.
 Through this approach, teams can employ large-scale data sets, machine learning, and automation to make ITOps faster, simpler, and more efficient.

 In this post, I’ve offered a detailed introduction, offering answers to these questions about AIOps:

 IT teams play an integral role in advancing the most critical digital transformation imperatives.
-For today’s businesses, there’s a premium on delivering optimized user experiences—all the time and every time.
+For today’s businesses, there’s a premium on delivering optimized user and customer experiences—all the time and every time.
 While managing IT operations so they deliver optimized service levels and user experiences is vital, it’s also increasingly challenging.
 That’s because teams are dealing with: